 The lifetime budget for the Combined Sewer Service Area is \$2.6 billion, consistent with last year's lifetime budget.
 This includes the proposed CSO LTCP, assuming a 40-year implementation schedule.
 The proposed CSO LTCP was included in the lifetime budget due to the receipt of funding from the U.S. Congress; because receipt of this and future funding would have been unlikely without a commitment to eventually implement the LTCP, we have added the LTCP to the lifetime budget.
 On a disbursements basis, we have only included the early years of the LTCP, totaling \$189.8 million; the majority of the LTCP costs on a disbursements basis are not reflected in the current CIP or rates projections.
-Except as authorized by the Board of Directors, WASA does not intend to begin any additional LTCP work beyond previously planned and budgeted projects until an EPA and Board-approved plan is in place.
+WASA does not intend to begin any additional LTCP work beyond previously planned and budgeted projects until an EPA and Board-approved plan is in place.